JuliaSatcomFramework/ItuRPropagation.jl/README.md

 # ItuRPropagations
 A Julia implementation of the ITU-Recommendations for space links covering cloud, gaseous, rain, and scintillation attenuations.

+> [!NOTE]
+> This is a fork of the original repository aimed at adding some functionality and reducing allocations to speed up the computations.
+This version will be for the time being increased in version and tracked on a private registry for internal use.
+Inclusion of the changes in this repo to the upstream repository will be done if the original author @HillaryKChao agrees.

 ## Installation
 Using the Julia REPL and going to the package manager, you can install this implementation using
 ```